daleonpz/Notes/fh-dortmund/01-ESE.md

         - Context knowledge: knowledge about Denver Airport
         - Problem knowledge: knowledge about Denver’s baggage-handling system
         - Stakeholders needs and work processes to be supported
-    - Requirements elicitation techniques: Intervies, questionnaries, examintation of documentation (standards, laws), prototyping, contextual design
+    - Requirements elicitation techniques: Interviews, questionnaires, examination of documentation (standards, laws), prototyping, contextual design
 - Requirement Analysis:
     - the process of analyzing the customers’ and users’ needs to arrive at a definition of the requirements
     - The process of studying user needs to arrive at a definition of system, hardware, or software requirements.